NaimAyat/UCLA_CS118/proj2/README.md

 $ make
 ```

-Once the server and client executables are gen-erated, data transmission may begin.
+Once the server and client executables are generated, data transmission may begin.
 Note that for the following operations, it is assumed that all project files are contained in the same directory.

-The server accepts only one argument: a port num-ber.
+The server accepts only one argument: a port number.
 It can be initialized via the command line with the following syntax:

 ```
 $ ./server <port>
 ```

-Meanwhile, the client program accepts three argu-ments: the server hostname, a port number, and the name of a file to retrieve.
+Meanwhile, the client program accepts three arguments: the server hostname, a port number, and the name of a file to retrieve.
 It may also be invoked via the command line with by the following statement:

 ```
 $ ./client <hostname> <port> <file>